Are you suffering from symptoms of Carpal Tunnel?

 Carpal tunnel syndrome results from the pinching or entrapping of the median nerve in the underside of the wrist.
-The actual pathology in most cases is due to either a decrease in the volume of the carpal tunnel and/or a swelling or thickening of the flexor tendons that pass through the carpal tunnel along with the median nerve.
+The actual pathology in most cases is due to either a decrease in the volume of the carpal tunnel and/or swelling or thickening of the flexor tendons that pass through the carpal tunnel along with the median nerve.

 Some patients experience a decrease in the size of the carpal tunnel.
 This is most often associated with fractures or dislocations of the distal radius and/or wrist.
 It is occasionally seen when large bone spurs or “osteophytes”, form due to degenerative joint disease or arthritis.